Kapernikov/skaffold-helm-tutorial/chapters/04-kubernetes.md

       labels:
         app: frontend
     spec:
+      imagePullSecrets:
+        - registry-creds
       containers:
       - name: frontend
-        image: trow.kube-public/myfrontend
+        image: registry.kube-public/myfrontend
 ```

 Now we need to apply it with `kubectl apply -f [thefile.yaml]`.
+If you get ImagePullBackoff you still need to create your image pull secret (see the first chapter for details).

 Let's check if we can see the deployment: